-The Missouri DHSS/DSDS is Missouri's designated SUA.
-DSDS includes the Bureau of Senior Programs (BSP), Home and Community-Based Services (HCBS), Adult Protective Services (APS), Long Term Care

-Ombudsman Program (LTCOP), Constituent and Emergency Services, and Special Health Care Needs (SHCN).
+The Missouri Department of Health and Senior Services (DHSS) Division of Senior and Disability Services (DSDS) is Missouri's designated SUA.
+DSDS includes the Bureau of Senior Programs (BSP), Home and Community Based Services (HCBS), Adult Protective Services (APS), Long Term Care Ombudsman Program (LTCOP), Constituent and Emergency Services, and Special Health Care Needs (SHCN).
 DSDS works with the AAAs and other community partners in Missouri to provide services to older Missourians and adults with disabilities.

-The BSP oversees programs authorized and funded through four funding sources: Title III- Grants for State and Community Programs on Aging of the OAA, Title V Community Service Senior Opportunities Act of the OAA, additional grants, and general revenue funding.
+The BSP oversees programs authorized and funded through four funding sources: Title III-Grants for State and Community Programs on Aging of the OAA, Title V-Community Service Senior Opportunities Act of the OAA, additional grants, and general revenue funding.
 Responsibilities include fostering collaboration and coordinating programs with state agencies and local communities to integrate state and federal goals for older adults within Missouri.

-OAA Title III programs are primarily administered by the ten AAAs responsible for ensuring that federal funding is utilized to reflect the needs of older adults with the greatest social and economic needs within each of the ten PSAs.
+OAA Title III programs are primarily administered by the ten AAAs that are responsible for ensuring that federal funding is utilized to reflect the needs of older adults with the greatest social and economic needs within each of the ten PSAs.
 For more information about Missouri's AAAs, see Appendix 6.
 Older adults can also call the Missouri Senior Resource Line at 1-800-235-5503 to be connected with their local AAA.
-BSP oversees the State Senior Community Service Employment Program (SCSEP), funded through Title V of the OAA.
+BSP provides oversight for the State Senior Community Service Employment Program (SCSEP), which is funded through Title V of the OAA.
 BSP is also responsible for overseeing additional grant and general revenue-funded programs that improve the lives of older Missourians.
-These programs include Naturalization Services for Elderly Refugees and Elderly Legal Immigrants, five Senior Independent Living Programs (SILP), Customized In-Home Caregiver Training and Relief program, Give 5, Senior Services Growth and Development Program, and the Medicare Improvement for Patients and Providers Act (MIPPA).
+These programs include Naturalization Services for Elderly Refugees & Elderly Legal Immigrants, four Senior Independent Living Programs (SILP), Customized In-Home Caregiver Training and Relief program, and the Medicare Improvement for Patients and Providers Act (MIPPA).
 BSP will also oversee the coordination of Missouri's Master Plan on Aging.
 This plan will bring together state departments and stakeholders to create a comprehensive plan to address aging across all areas of life.